athiwatp/wings/README.md

 ### Pro
 - [ ] Subscriptions
 - [ ] Payments
+- [ ] User can invite by email and get coin.
+- [ ] User can use 1 coin to replay.
+- [ ] User can paid fo coin.

 ### Users
+- [ ] User have 3 coins at start.
 - [ ] React Quiz
 - [ ] Reaction to quiz
 ```